cockroachdb/docs/cockroachcloud/serverless-faqs.md

 - [mntr.tech](https://devpost.com/software/mntr-tech)
 - [curbshop.online](https://devpost.com/software/curbshop-online)

-Paid Serverless clusters have higher performance, additional features, and the ability to scale according to your needs.
+Paid Serverless clusters include additional resources with no throttling.
 They can be used for all kinds of production applications.

 ### How do I connect to my cluster?